jfxueX/Go/tutorials/assembly/go-assembly-guide.md

 as implicitly marked `NOPTR`.
 A data symbol with a total size smaller than a pointer is also treated as implicitly marked `NOPTR`.
-It is not possible to define a symbol containing pointers in an assembly source file;
+<i>It is not possible to define a symbol containing pointers in an assembly source file;
-such a symbol must be defined in a Go source file instead.
+such a symbol must be defined in a Go source file instead.</i>
 Assembly source can still refer to the symbol by name even without `DATA` and `GLOBL` directives.
-A good general rule of thumb is to define all non-`RODATA` symbols in Go instead of in assembly.
+<b>A good general rule of thumb is to define all non-`RODATA`
+symbols in Go instead of in assembly.</b>

 Each function also needs annotations giving the location of live pointers in its arguments, results, and local stack frame.
-For an assembly function with no pointer results and either no local stack frame or no function calls, the only requirement is to define a Go prototype for the function in a Go source file in the same package.
-The name of the assembly function must not contain the package name component (for example, function `Syscall` in package `syscall` should use the name `·Syscall` instead of the equivalent name `syscall·Syscall` in its `TEXT` directive).
+For an assembly function with no pointer results and either no local stack frame or no function calls, the only requirement is to define a Go prototype for the function in a Go source file in the same package. <i>The name of the assembly function must not contain the package name component</i> (for example, function `Syscall` in package `syscall` should use the name `·Syscall` instead of the equivalent name `syscall·Syscall` in its `TEXT` directive).